 “Accordingly, we follow the United Nations’ (UN’s) sustainable development goals.
 We provide our city with our energy through an underground ‘heat network’, we invest in forest planting, and we seek to ensure that high-rise buildings remain compatible with a city tailored to the needs of the people.

 “In our mobility policy, too, we are seeking to realise a ‘climate switch’.
-Just as I used to cycle from my student apartment near Lobelia to the campus at Stellenbosch, as mayor of Roeselare, I set a good example by travelling by bike.”
+Just as I used to cycle from my student apartment near Lobelia to the campus at SU, as mayor of Roeselare, I set a good example by travelling by bike.”

 Kris also places his policies in the social field, “where the cost of loneliness, assistance and the fight against poverty and inequality remain important themes”, within a modern, global economic context.
 He seeks to resolve the “uncertainty and conflict” that can arise from global immigration patterns by fostering an ethos of “mutual respect” and integration.